MTD777/eve-ng-azure/README.md

 Navigate to http://{eveng_fqdn}.
 The default credentials of `admin/eve` can be used.
 The service is only available over HTTP and currently does not redirect or supports HTTPS.

-> I'm likely to accept a pull request that configures SSL on EVE-NG server.

 # Syncing New Images